D5CN/ASHttpd/README.md

 # What ASHttpd can do
 start a http server,and allow javascript communicate with actionscript by send post/get data.
+It also support websocket,now your html file can connect to as websocket server,and the same way to call AS Function

-# How to use it
+# How to use it with websocket
 - add ASHttpd.swc to your lib path
+- Use below code to create a websocket server in port 8081 (default port is 60081)

+    var ws:ASWebsocket = new ASWebsocket('0.0.0.0');

+    var obj:Object = {};

+    obj.ping = function(data:Object):Object{ return {data:pong}; }

+    ws.start();

+    ws.decoder = obj;

+Now,you can connect to this server with JS or other code.and if you push message {"do":"ping"} to server,the function ping in AS3 will called.and you will got message '{"data":"pong"}' in your client.
+If you want to transofm params to AS,you can push them in data param.just like this {"do":"ping","data":{"a":10}}.
+Then in function ping in AS3,you can read it from data.

+    var obj:Object = {};
+    obj.ping = function(data:Object):Object{

+        trace(data.a);

+        return {data:pong};
+    }

+# How to use it with http
+- add ASHttpd.swc to your lib path
-- Use below code to create a httpserver in port 8080
+- Use below code to create a httpserver in port 8080 (defualt port is 60080)

-    var b:ASHttpd = new ASHttpd(File.applicationDirectory.resolvePath('wwwroot'),'127.0.0.1',8080);
+    var b:ASHttpd = new ASHttpd(File.applicationDirectory.resolvePath('wwwroot'),'0.0.0.0',8080);

     var obj:Object = {};